cdapio/cdap/docs/developer-guide/source/rest.rst

 Dataset HTTP API
 ================

+.. rst2pdf: CutStart

+.. only:: html

   The Dataset API allows you to interact with Datasets through HTTP.
 You can list, create, delete, and truncate Datasets.
-For details, see the Developer Guide:
+For details, see the

-.. rst2pdf: CutStart

-.. only:: html

-  `CDAP Advanced Features, Datasets section <advanced.html#datasets-system>`__
+  `CDAP Developer Guide Advanced Features, Datasets section <advanced.html#datasets-system>`__

 .. only:: pdf

 .. rst2pdf: CutStop

+  The Dataset API allows you to interact with Datasets through HTTP.
+You can list, create, delete, and truncate Datasets.
+For details, see the
-  `CDAP Advanced Features, Datasets section <http://continuuity.com/docs/CDAP/current/en/advanced.html#datasets-system>`__
+  `CDAP Developer Guide Advanced Features, Datasets section <http://cask.co/docs/cdap/current/en/advanced.html#datasets-system>`__

 Listing all Datasets